Annual Notices

 - Student Records

-Academic & Career Planning
+Academic and Career Planning (ACP)

-The School District of South Milwaukee must provide Academic and Career Planning services to all students in Grades 6-12.The School District of South Milwaukee is committed to supporting the whole child throughout their educational journey.
+The School District of South Milwaukee provides Academic and Career Planning services to all students in Grades 6-12.The School District of South Milwaukee is committed to supporting the whole child throughout their educational journey.
 While at South Milwaukee, students can expect to engage in academic and career experiences that will increase knowledge, enhance their understanding and prepare them for the workplace.
-The Academic and Career Plan, in conjunction with the Education for Employment Plan (E4E), is intended to provide outline why academic and career knowledge, exploration, planning and preparation are essential for workplace and postsecondary success.
+The Academic and Career Plan, in conjunction with the Education for Employment Plan (E4E), is intended to outline why academic and career knowledge, exploration, planning and preparation are essential for workplace and postsecondary success.
 In SDSM we have extended these experiences down to the elementary level.
 Students are engaged in goal setting, skills and interest surveys, learning style inventories and working to prepare for the transition to middle school.
 Middle school experiences expand upon the latter and as students progress through 8th grade they begin to identify, explore and research career interests and begin to prepare for the transition to High School.

 Our goal, each year, is for all students in the South Milwaukee School District to engage in meaningful academic and career experiences that increase, support, and prepare them for post-secondary opportunities as measured by academic and career awareness, exploration, planning, and preparation so that they are able to be successful in the workplace.